yousefelassal/quote-cron/README.md

 > Nothing is softer or more flexible than water, yet nothing can resist it.

 > Ardently do today what must be done.
 Who knows?
 Tomorrow, death comes.

+> The one thing that you have that nobody else has is you.
+Your voice, your mind, your story, your vision.
+So write and draw and build and play and dance and live as only you can.